• Skip to primary navigation

 • Training: Annual training on recognizing abuse and understanding grooming and patterns of behavior and reporting procedures will be required of all staff and volunteers in our children/youth ministries and open to all other attenders.

-• Two-Adult Rule: At least two adults must be present in a room with children during all church activities at all times.
+• Two-Adult Rule: At least two adults must be present in a room with children at any given time.

 • Open-Door Policy: Activities will occur in spaces with visibility (windows, Dutch doors).